Skip to main content

 VS Code Extension

-The alplabai/alp-sdk-vscode extension is the recommended IDE for projects built against the ALP SDK.
+The alplabai/alp-sdk-vscode extension is the recommended IDE for projects built against the Alp SDK.
 It ships an LSP-native board.yaml editing experience, command-palette wrappers around the loader and west, debug-aware orchestration for SWD / Linux-userspace / native-host targets, and a CLI that mirrors the same shared core for headless and CI use.

 The extension is debugger-aware, not a debugger — it generates, validates, inspects, and launches the right debug configuration for the active target, leaning on marus25.cortex-debug, cppdbg, and CodeLLDB for the actual attach.